 *Gainful employment means being employed for gain or reward in any business, trade, profession, vocation or calling, occupation or employment.

 The calculator does not allow you to exceed the concessional and non-concessional contributions limits relevant to your age.
 This assumption is reasonable as many employers will limit their contributions to the concessional contributions cap, but if yours does not then you could end up with a different amount.
-At 1 July 2020, the concessional contributions cap is reset to $25,000 for all individuals.
-It is assumed that the concessional contributions cap will increase in future financial years in line with the average weekly ordinary time earnings (AWOTE) but only once $2,500 increments are reached.
+At 23 September 2021, the concessional contributions cap is set to $27,500 for all individuals.
+It is assumed that the concessional contributions cap will increase in future financial years in line with the average weekly ordinary time earnings (AWOTE), but only once $2,500 increments are reached.
 It is assumed the non-concessional contributions cap will continue to be set at 4 times the concessional cap, hence will increase at the same time as the concessional contributions cap in future years.
 Should your projected total superannuation balance exceed the projected Transfer Balance Cap at any year in the projection, your projected non-concessional contributions will be restricted to zero for that year.

 This calculator does not allow for personal deductible super contributions for sole traders or partners in partnerships.